Kula Shaker: After the split (1999–2004)

-The third album, Strangefolk (which was the working title of second album, Peasants, Pigs & Astronauts), was released in Japan on 27 June 2007 through Sony, in Europe on 20 August 2007 through the band's own label, and on 19 February 2008 in North America through Cooking Vinyl.
-The album reached No. 32 in Japan and No. 69 in the UK.

 Pilgrims Progress and other albums (2008–)

 In 2008 the band was in the studio, working on Pilgrims Progress, but became locked in a legal dispute with their label which resulted in most of the work for the next album being frozen.
 In May 2009, work on the new album had recommenced.
 The album was released on 28 June 2010.

-On 20 December 2021, the band released Kula Christmas Wrap Up digitally, featuring two cover songs: "Snowflake" by Bucky and "Christmas Time (Is Here Again) by the Beatles.
+On 20 December 2021, the band released Kula Christmas Wrap Up digitally, featuring two cover songs: "Snowflake" by Bucky and "Christmas Time (Is Here Again)" by the Beatles.
 The band's sixth album, 1st Congregational Church of Eternal Love and Free Hugs, was released on 10 June 2022 and was preceded by the single "The Once and Future King".
 Another single, "Cherry Plum Tree (Farewell Beautiful Dreamer)" was released on 29 July 2022, and on 4 November 2022 they released "Gimme Some Truth", a John Lennon cover.

 In 2023, the band embarked on a world tour including stops in the UK, Japan, the U.S. and Canada and debuted new material from their upcoming seventh studio album.

 On July 28, 2023, Kula Shaker released "Waves" as their new single and announced additional tour dates in Germany, Belgium and France.
 After initially postponing their tour dates from February and March 2023, Kula Shaker toured North America in September 2023.

 Kula Shaker's seventh studio album, Natural Magick, was released on 2 February 2024 on all formats and major streaming services.
 The album contains 13 tracks and is the first since Peasants, Pigs & Astronauts to feature original keyboardist, Jay Darlington.

+Kula Shaker released their eighth studio album Wormslayer on 30 January 2026, this 11 track album featured the singles "Charge of the Light Brigade", "Good Money", "Lucky Number" and "Wormslayer".
+As part of a collaboration with Jacaranda Records and Fat Monkey Studios, a single-sided 7" record in an edition of 100 was released for Record Store Day 2026 featuring a recording of album cut "Day for Night", recorded utilising Jacaranda's vintage 1948 Mutoscope Voice-o-Graph.